javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 #### Explanations

 As soon as the min value is changed, the sliders reset.
-The changing of the min value makes them "new" widgets from Jeamlit's perspective, so they are recreated from scratch when the app reruns with the changed parameters.
+The changing of the min value makes them "new" widgets from Javelit's perspective, so they are recreated from scratch when the app reruns with the changed parameters.
 Since no default value is defined, each widget defaults to the min value (the sliders would reset to another specific default value if one was provided).
 This is the same with or without a key since the sliders are seen as a new widgets either way.
 There is a subtle point to understand